Code-Institute-Submissions/Ireland-Population-Dashboard/README.md

 During creation of the website I was using Visual Studio Code and git bash command line which helped me to commit and push all files to [github repository](https://github.com/LukaszPlawinski/Ireland-Population-Dashboard)

-Website is deployed to github pages, exactly at this [link](https://lukaszplawinski.github.io/Ireland-Population-Dashboard/)
+Website is deployed to github pages:  [Ireland Population Dashboard](https://lukaszplawinski.github.io/Ireland-Population-Dashboard/)

 ## Credits

 Data used in this Website was sourced from:
 * [Data.gov.ie](https://data.gov.ie/)
-Background picture downloaded from: [link](https://handluggageonly.co.uk/wp-content/uploads/2018/02/Best-Hikes-In-Ireland-You-Have-To-Walk.jpg)
+* Background picture downloaded from: [link](https://handluggageonly.co.uk/wp-content/uploads/2018/02/Best-Hikes-In-Ireland-You-Have-To-Walk.jpg)